 Graft-versus-Host Disease (GVHD) is a potentially lethal side effect that occurs in many allogeneic transplant patients.
 GVHD happens when mature transplanted donor T- cells recognize the patient’s tissue as ‘non-self’ and start attacking the patient’s body, causing skin damage, gastrointestinal tract malfunction, liver injury and other organ system impairment.
 Some patients who experience severe GVHD may even require tube feeding as their esophagus and mouth have been damaged beyond repair or a lung transplant is necessary as the lungs are too damaged by GVHD.

 GVHD is not rare.
 Up to 70 percent of transplant recipients develop acute GVHD, which crops up within the first few months of treatment, and up to 40 percent get chronic GVHD, the form that appears more than 100 days post-transplant.
+The effects of GVHD can be seen throughout the body, affecting almost any organ and manifesting through rashes and skin thickening, joint pain and stiffness, eye dryness and irritation, diarrhea, jaundice, mouth sores and ulcers, and severe lung dysfunction.
 The mortality rate for GVHD with unrelated donor transplants is approximately 20%; for HLA-matched sibling transplants this is still as high as 17%.